ozblech/cloud-k8s-pipeline-receipts/Readme.md

 # 🚀 Cloud K8s Pipeline for Receipts API

-This repository provisions AWS infrastructure with Terraform, deploys a Helm chart to a Minikube cluster running on EC2, and updates the app automatically when changes are pushed to the `master` branch.
+This repository provisions AWS infrastructure with Terraform, deploys a Helm chart to a Minikube cluster running on EC2, and sets up a CI/CD pipeline with GitHub Actions to automatically build, push, and deploy the application.

 ---